Skip to main content

 • If you have a dishwasher, run it at night before bed and unload clean dishes in the morning so dirty dishes won’t need to pile up in your sink.

-The trick to making this — or any other resolution — stick is to start with small changes, cement them as part of your regular routine, and then add in a few more.
-Before you know it, you’ll make permanent improvements that will make your home look better and run more efficiently, which will make your life better, too.
+The trick to making any New Year’s resolution stick is to start with small changes, cement them as part of your regular routine, and then add in a few more.
+Before you know it, you’ll make permanent improvements that will make your home look better and run more efficiently.
+And that will make your life better, too.

 Kim Renta